isots-code/QuadDiamondUnfold/README.md

 For testing, it depends on Google Benchmark [Link: https://github.com/google/benchmark]

+The AlignedVector file comes from here on StackOverflow [link: https://stackoverflow.com/a/70994249]

 If you come across this and saya its poorly organized, i'll take help in writing a better README, making a VCL plugin out of this and CMake.
 For now, its just a bunch of source files in a git.

+# Building

+I built this on Visual Studio 2019 using Clang.

+This ***should*** compile on Linux with both Clang and GCC.
+There might be a few things that won't, such as atributtes and pragmas, but not many, remove them at will.

+If i did everything right, it should also produce next to no warnings.

+Some of the args i used are std=c++20 or above (experimental in at least Clang 12), -Ofast (yes i know), and march=native